smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 Certain parameters must conform to the following rules for IBM i passwords.
 Additional rules may be assigned with IBM i system security control values (refer to IBM reference SC41-5302, Security Reference).

-- A password may contain any character string
+- A password may contain any character string that passes the target system security requirements.
-- A password may not exceed 10 characters.
-IBM i does provide support for longer passwords - up to 128 characters (optionally supported by the LSAM for some features), but there are still parts of the LSAM software that are limited to only 10 characters.
-(Please contact SMA Support to report any LSAM limitations on passwords that interfere with applications that could otherwise be automated by OpCon.)
+- A password may contain up to 128 characters.
+   - Please contact SMA Support to report any LSAM limitations on passwords that interfere with applications that could otherwise be automated by OpCon.

 ### Update Configuration Variables